jfkenna/dynamic-vector-clocks/README.md

 ### Invocation - Socket Implementation

+Our application works on the premise that new peers can join the system at any given time, whether that's by making use of a central peer registry server; or by manually keying in the addresses of peers.
+We provide instructions for both cases below.

 #### .env parameters

+Before continuing, make sure you have provided values for the following .env params:

-- `CLIENT_WORKER_THREADS`: the number of `broadcastHandler` / `readWorker` / `handlerWorker` threads a client will utilise.
+- `CLIENT_WORKER_THREADS`: the number of `broadcastHandler` / `readWorker` / `handlerWorker` threads a client will use.
 - `PROTOCOL_PORT`: The port number that a client/peer will use for p2p communication
-- `REGISTRY_PROTOCOL_PORT`: The port number for communication with the peer registry server
+- `REGISTRY_PROTOCOL_PORT`: The port number used for communication with the peer registry server
-- `ENABLE_PEER_SERVER`: Whether to enable the peer registry server to manage peer registration.
+- `ENABLE_PEER_SERVER`: Whether to enable the peer registry server.
 When disabled, clients must manually enter the ips of their peers.
 Takes values of 0 (disabled) or 1 (enabled).
 - `ENABLE_NETWORK_DELAY`: Whether to enable simulated networking delay.
 Takes values of 0 (disabled) or 1 (enabled).
 - `MOCK_NETWORK_DELAY`: The amount of time the simulated delay should last for.
 Value should be provided in seconds.

-As explained in [the implementation phase](#implementation-1), the P2P message application developed for our real-world example of Dynamic Vector Clocks works on the premise that _multiple_ peers will be joining the system at any given time, whether thats utilising a central peer registry server; or without.
-Both cases are showcased below.

 **Note:** For macOS users, the extension of the local loopback IP addresses beyond `127.0.0.1` may be required.
 If running Phase 2 on a macOS based machine, ensure that additional IPs beyond this address is able to be set.